There’s a Secret For Learning How To Meditate Daily

 Daily Meditation Benefits: Create a New Way of Being You

-Meditation interrupts nonstop thinking and doing and gives your body a chance to relax deeply-something you may not even get to do in a restless sleep.
-Consciously relaxing, as you do in meditation, unwinds tension accumulated beneath your awareness in the past 24 hours as well as in the years of your life up to this point.
+Meditation interrupts nonstop thinking and doing and learning how to meditate daily gives your body a chance to relax deeply-something you may not even get to do in a restless sleep.
+Consciously relaxing, as you do in effectively a daily meditation practice, unwinds tension accumulated beneath your awareness in the past 24 hours as well as in the years of your life up to this point.
 It slowly dissolves the reactive mental-emotional patterns that drive you on the hamster wheel of nonstop activity.
 It quiets your mental chatter.

-Now, when you first start to meditate, you may not notice this relaxing, quieting, and calming effect.
+Now, when you first start a daily meditation practice, you may not notice this relaxing, quieting, and calming effect.
 You may become even more aware of how busy your mind is, how conflicting your emotions are, and how tense your body is.
-If you have mistreated your body through over-stress for a long period of time, initial moments of Body Awareness in meditation might not feel so great.
+If you have mistreated your body t5 Minute Meditation & Script For Setting Intentions For Your Highest Goodhrough over-stress for a long period of time, initial moments of Body Awareness in meditation might not feel so great.

 Or, you may feel little to nothing at all.
 All that thinking, doing, and pushing yourself to do things you feel you “have to” or “should” do may have cut you off from how you feel.
 You may have lost touch with your vital sensations and feelings.
 You may just feel bored without external stimulation keeping you distracted.